CliffordAnderson/XQuery4Humanists/session-one.md

 ## Session One

-### Introduction to Functional Programming
+### Introduction

-If you've programmed in a language like PHP or Python, you've probably been exposed to imperative and object-oriented constructs.
+If you've programmed in a language like PHP or Python, you've used imperative and object-oriented constructs.
 The distinguishing feature of such programming languages is that they rely on changes of state to process information.
 That is, they require you to tell the computer how to process your ideas step-by-step, kind of like when you are making a recipe and taking the flour from a dry mix to dough to some baked good.

 XQuery belongs to a different strand of programming languages derived from the lambda calculus and related to programming languages like Erlang, Haskell, Lisp, and R. In functional programming languages, everything is an expression and all expressions evaluate to some value.
 Clear? :) A simpler way of putting things is that in functional programming you write functions that take a value as input and produce a value as an output.
 So, returning to our baking example,